lukoshkin/evangelist/README.md

     cd ~/.config/evangelist
     ```

-2. **Install minimal list of prerequisites** (The full list depends on the set of plugins you have
+2. **Install at least minimal list of prerequisites**
-chosen in the previous step).
-For help, run `./evangelist.sh checkhealth`
+   Run `./evangelist.sh checkhealth` - this will help.

 3. In your console, **run from the project directory**:
     - `./evangelist.sh install <configs>`